Onyedikachi-E/Onyedikachi-E/README.md

 I’m interested in backend engineering and software development.

-I have work with python and Mysql for database administration and currently learning mongoDB for NoSQL database implementation.
+I work with python and Mysql for database administration and currently learning mongoDB for NoSQL database implementation.

 I look forward for collaborative in building different python applications